-Over the course of time, depending on the amount of use and abuse the kitchen countertop gets physically, and from water and other liquids being spilled on it, it may become necessary to buff the counter again, or in extreme cases sanding followed by buffing in order to restore it to its former beauty seen right after it was first installed.
+Depending on the amount of use the countertops get, it may become necessary to buff the counter again, or in extreme cases sanding followed by polishing to restore it to its former beauty seen right after it was first installed.

-If you have some stains in the marble and warm water hasn’t been able to remove them completely, working up a poultice with baking soda and water and then spreading it on the stain and leaving for 24 hours should work really well.
-To remove the dry poultice, either work it loose with a plastic knife, taking care not to scratch the marble (or dampen so it is no longer caked on), and then mop up with a wet sponge or soft cloth.
+If you have some stains in the marble and warm water hasn’t been able to remove them, working up a poultice with baking soda and water and then spreading it on the stain and leaving for 24 hours should work really well.
+To remove the dry application, either work it loose with a plastic knife, taking care not to scratch the marble (or dampen so it is no longer caked on) and then mop up with a wet sponge or soft cloth.
 If success was not achieved on your first application and removal, repeat the process.

 It is fairly typical for minor damage to occur to a marble countertop in a residential kitchen.
 In many cases, small zones of damaged marble, such as a chipped surface, can be addressed using a DIY kit from your local hardware store for an average of $60.

-For the physically strong individual, or for those with a few strong helpful friends, a DIY is “possible,” but it is not for the faint-hearted.
+For the physically active individual, or for those with a few reliable, helpful friends, a DIY is “possible,” but it is not for the faint-hearted.
 Even with a helpful crew of friends, lifting marble with your bare hands is not an easy task.
-It requires a few items like: an A frame, moving blankets, moving straps, carrying clamps, and gloves that provide grip.
+It requires a few items like an A-frame, moving blankets, moving straps, carrying clamps, and gloves that provide grip.

 You could save 23% to 32% by doing it yourself; however, if you or one of your friends drops the marble and it cracks, the expense of replacing it far exceeds your savings, not to mention the potential for injury in working with stone this heavy.